 Not all personal injury cases arising from food poisoning are the same, but most of these cases fall under a "product liability" legal theory, making food poisoning cases similar to cases involving injury from a defective product.
 In other words, the contaminated food is the defective product that was sold to you and injured you by causing food poisoning.
 This would be known as the strict liability theory.

 Other legal theories of product liability include negligence and breach of warranty.
 For example, the restaurant could be liable for negligence if it didn’t provide a safe environment with safe food.
 In a breach of warranty case, there is usually the notion that a product will meet the expectation’s of an ordinary buyer.
 Clearly, an ordinary buyer would not expect his food to be contaminated and may then have a legal claim.

-If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, a product liability attorney can provide you more information about your legal rights.
-You may want to start by getting a free legal evaluation of your potential food poisoning claim by a local attorney.
+If you or someone you know has suffered from food poisoning and you think you may able to trace the cause of it, an attorney can provide you more information about your legal rights.
+Get started by contacting a local products liability attorney today.